fulgidus/fulgidus.github.io/src/content/blog/Management/index.md

 Based on my experience across multiple firms, effective middle managers should:

 1. **Fight Upward, Not Downward**
-    - Challenge unreasonable demands from upper management
+    - Challenge unreasonable demands from upper management, both in term of performance, and resource management
     - Defend team decisions
     - Push for better conditions and tools
 2. **Enable Rather Than Control**